GokulVSD/ViVeC/README.md

     4. ResNet-Layer3-1024
     5. ResNet-FC-1000

-Task 1 has been presented in the form of a Jupyter Notebook with input prompts for accepting the image ID.
+Task 1 has been presented in the form of a Jupyter Notebook with an input prompt for accepting the image ID.
 The outputs for this task are visualized within the notebook.